harshw2284/Git-Journey/README.md

 - [ ] Understand branching strategies used in real projects
 - [ ] Contribute to open source using proper Git practices
 - [ ] Use Git confidently in cloud and DevOps projects

 ---

-## 👤 About Me

-I'm **Harsh**, an aspiring Cloud Engineer and DevOps enthusiast.
-I'm currently building my skills across Linux, Bash scripting, AWS, and developer tooling.
-This repository is part of my broader effort to document my technical learning journey openly on GitHub.

----